lunduniversity/scalades/README.md

 We have conducted a series of [*benchmarks*](https://github.com/lunduniversity/scalades/tree/main/benchmark), indicating that [Scala Native]() is a very promising runtime for `scalades` that may be even faster than the JVM.
 When Scala Native is available for Scala 3 our intention is to publish this library also for bare metal execution.

+For more information on Scala native performance and further benchmarking using `scalades` in Scala Native, see this blog post by Wojciech Mazur:[Revisiting Scala Native performance](https://medium.com/virtuslab/revisiting-scala-native-performance-67029089f241)

 ## TODO

 * Should [Time](https://github.com/lunduniversity/scalades/blob/main/src/main/scala/scalades/Time.scala) be a Double or BigDecimal?
 Floating-point numbers are strange when comparing with >= etc so precision might be an issue especially in long simulations where durations are much smaller than the simulation time stamps.
 But BigDecimal is significantly slower than Double.
 This is a trade-off between precision and performance that is interesting to explore in benchmarks.